StackExchange/dnscontrol/docs/_providers/hexonet.md

 HEXONET is a leading developer and operator of domain names and DNS platforms.
 Individual, service provider and registrars around the globe choose HEXONET for domains and DNS because of our advanced technology, operational performance and up-time, and most importantly for DNS expertise.
-DnsControl with HEXONET's DNS marries DNS automation with an industry-leading DNS platform that supports DNSSEC, PremiumDNS via Anycast Network, and nearly all of DnsControl's listed provider features.
+DNSControl with HEXONET's DNS marries DNS automation with an industry-leading DNS platform that supports DNSSEC, PremiumDNS via Anycast Network, and nearly all of DNSControl's listed provider features.

 ## Configuration